 This is why the ADA recommends brushing, flossing, toothpaste, and mouthwash.
 The brushing and flossing provide physical plaque removal.
 The fluoride toothpaste and therapeutic mouthwash provide the chemical cleaning that reduces bacteria and strengthens tooth enamel.

 Win the Battle Against Plaque

 It is never too late to turn the tides against the plaque and tartar that has accumulated in your mouth.
 But the sooner you start, the better.
 Jeffrey D. Clark, DDS, is a leading dentist who can help you improve and maintain your oral health.
-Schedule your appointment with Dr. Clark at Scottsdale Dental Excellence today, and tonight, before you go to bed, floss those teeth and gums.
+Schedule your appointment with Dr. Clark at Scottsdale Cosmetic Dentistry Excellence today, and tonight, before you go to bed, floss those teeth and gums.
 Call us at 480 585 1853.